Comparison

 Trade scopeDirect pairs onlyEntire marketplace

-Discovery scopePairwise counterparty searchEntire marketplace preference network
+Discovery scopePairwise counterparty searchEntire marketplace

 Match rate (unique assets)Low -- most proposals go unmatchedSignificantly higher -- coordination unlocks trades bilateral cannot